 It is important to regularly save your project.
 To make sure you don't forget, you can configure Storyboard Pro to automatically save your project at a specific interval.

-To save the current state of a scene as another scene, you can use the Save As command.
-The Save As window prompts you to give a new name and choose a different location to this scene before saving it.
-This will create a complete scene directory for the new scene.
-The Save As command is not available in Harmony Server.
+To save the current state of a project as a new one, you can use the Save As command.
+The Save As window prompts you to give a new name and choose a different location to this project before saving it.
+This will create a complete project directory for the new project.

 If you want to keep several versions of your project without making copies of all of its content, you can also save your project as a new version.
 This simply reates a new .sboard file inside your project directory.
 Each .sboard file can serve as a separate version of your project.
 All .sboard files for a given project share the same drawings, sound clips, video clips and the same palette.
 What is preserved in each .sboard file is the structure of panels, scenes, sequences, acts, layers, the timing of panels, layer and camera animations, sound and video tracks and the placements of clips inside them.